 The day is finally here, and we can officially talk about the Days Gone PC port, which releases on May 18th, 2021, for the PC.
 I’ve spent the past week talking about this game and answering as many questions as PlayStation would allow.
 But now the gloves are off, and I can talk about what I feel is one of the best efforts on porting a PlayStation 4 title to the PC.

-Now, this isn’t a review of the game, as we have already reviewed Days Gone on the PS4 several years ago.
-Instead, I’ll be going over the port itself – What works, what does, and ultimately is this a good port.
+Before you jump in, this isn’t a review of the game, as we have already reviewed Days Gone on the PS4 several years ago.
+Instead, I’ll be going over the port itself – What works, what does, and ultimately, is this a good port.
 If you’re looking for gameplay stuff, you’re in the wrong place.
 But if you want to know about performance and other PC-centric bits, then read on.

 So how is the port?